-- I. Updated Program Conditions: If additional conditions are lawfully imposed on the Head Start Program and the City by federal, state, or local law, executive order, rules and regulations, or other written policy instrument, the Contractor will comply with all such additional conditions.
+I. Updated Program Conditions.
+If additional conditions are lawfully imposed on the Head Start Program and the City by federal, state, or local law, executive order, rules and regulations, or other written policy instrument, the Contractor will comply with all such additional conditions.
 If the Contractor is unable or unwilling to accept any such additional conditions concerning the administration of the Head Start Program, the City may withhold payment to the Contractor of any unearned funds or terminate this Agreement in accordance with Section 19.A.2, below.
-If the City withholds payment for this reason, the City shall advise the Contractor and specify the actions that must be taken as a condition precedent to the resumption of payments. - this Agreement; provided, however, that no modification to an exhibit shall result in or be binding on the City if any proposed modification(s), individually or collectively, requires an upward adjustment to the Maximum Contract Amount.
-The parties shall, in each instance, memorialize in writing any and all modifications to an exhibit by revising and restating that exhibit and referencing this City Contract Control number stated on the signature page below.
-A proposed modification to an exhibit will be effective only when it has been approved in writing by the parties, approved as to form by the City Attorney's office, and uploaded into the City's automated contract system (Alfresco) by an employee of the Head Start Office or other City office designated by the Director.
+If the City withholds payment for this reason, the City shall advise the Contractor and specify the actions that must be taken as a condition precedent to the resumption of payments.

+J. Modifications to Exhibits.
+The Parties may modify an exhibit attached to this Agreement; provided, however, that no modification to an exhibit shall result in or be binding on the City if any proposed modification(s), individually or collectively, requires an upward adjustment to the Maximum Contract Amount.
+The Parties shall, in each instance, memorialize in writing any and all modifications to an exhibit by revising and restating that exhibit and referencing this City Contract Control number stated on the signature page below.
+A proposed modification to an exhibit will be effective only when it has been approved in writing by the Parties, approved as to form by the City Attorney's office, and uploaded into the City's automated contract system (Jaggaer) by an employee of the Head Start Office or another City office designated by the Director.
 All such modifications shall contain the date upon which the modified exhibit or exhibits shall take effect.
-Any modification to an exhibit agreed to by the parties that requires an increase in the Maximum Contract Amount shall be evidenced by a written Amendatory Agreement prepared and executed by both parties in the same manner as this Agreement.
+Any modification to an exhibit agreed to by the Parties that requires an increase in the Maximum Contract Amount shall be evidenced by a written Amendatory Agreement prepared and executed by both Parties in the same manner as this Agreement.